ACCESS-NRI-Community/ACCESSHub/README.md

     Repeat these steps as many times as you want, until you are satisfied with all the changes and you are ready for your contribution to be reviewed.

-4. **Keep your branch in sync with the `development` branch**
+4. **Keep your branch in sync with the `development` branch** Sometimes, while you make changes for your contribution, other commits can be added to the upstream (remote) `development` branch.
+    It is good practice to always keep your branch in sync with the latest updates of the `development` branch, before opening a Pull Request and have your contribution reviewed.
     There are two main methods for integrating feature branch with the main branch:

     - Merge (creates a merge commit for every `git merge`)